guardian/membership-frontend/nginx/README.md

 ```

 ### Start NGINX
 `./nginx/setup.sh` will start nginx as its final step.
-To manually start it run `sudo nginx` or `sudo systemctl nginx start` depending on your system.
+To manually start it run `sudo nginx` or `sudo systemctl start nginx` depending on your system.

 ### NGINX error messages